vedi/knowledge-base/src/documents/cocos2dx/cpp/grow/GrowUltimate_GettingStarted.html.md

 grow::CCGrowInsights::initShared();

 // Make sure to make this call AFTER initializing HIGHWAY,
-// and BEFORE initializing STORE/PROFILE/LEVELUP
+// and BEFORE initializing STORE/PROFILE
 bool modelSync = true; 	// Remote Economy Management - Synchronizes your game's
 						 // economy model between the client and server - enables
 						 // you to remotely manage your economy.

 bool stateSync = true; // Synchronizes the users' balances data with the server
 					   // and across his other devices.
-					   // Must be TRUE in order to use LEADERBOARDS.

 // State sync and Model sync can be enabled/disabled separately. grow::CCGrowSync::initShared(modelSync, stateSync);

-// LEADERBOARDS requires no initialization,
-// but it depends on SYNC initialization with stateSync=true

-// Make sure to make this call AFTER initializing SYNC,
-// and BEFORE initializing STORE/PROFILE/LEVELUP
-grow::CCGrowGifting::initShared();

-/** Set up and initialize Store, Profile, and LevelUp **/ ExampleAssets *assets = ExampleAssets::create();
+/** Set up and initialize Store and Profile **/ ExampleAssets *assets = ExampleAssets::create();

 __Dictionary *storeParams = __Dictionary::create();